ComputeCanada/magic_castle/docs/README.md

 **default_value** = `[]`

 Defines a list of tags identifying instances that can be used by Terraform as the first hop to transfer files to the Puppet server.
-By default, this list is infered from the list of [firewall rules](#416-firewall_rules-optional) and the public ip address of the agent calling `terraform apply`.
-Providing an explicit list of tags allow to bypass the firewall rule inference, which can be useful when the agent is in the same network as the cluster.
+By default, this list is inferred from the list of [firewall rules](#416-firewall_rules-optional) and the public ip address of the agent calling `terraform apply`.
+Providing an explicit list of tags allows bypassing the firewall rule inference, which can be useful when the agent is in the same network as the cluster.

 ## 5. Cloud Specific Configuration